Nigeria: Hundreds of prisoners escape amid armed attack | DW | 05.04.2021

 More than 1,800 inmates of a prison in southern Nigeria have escaped after heavily armed men attacked the facility in the early hours of the morning, prison authorities said on Monday.

-The attackers used explosives to make their way into the Owerri prison in the state of Imo before starting a gun battle with prison guards, the national corrections authority announced in a statement.
+The attackers used explosives to make their way into the Owerri prison in the state of Imo before starting a gun battle with prison guards, the national corrections authority said in a statement.

 Other government buildings in the town of Owerri also came under attack at the same time.